webrecorder/browsertrix/chart/admin/logging/README.md

 Optionally, when install the logging service only, edit `chart/admin/logging/values.yaml`.
 For a local test, it should use a hostname (not `localhost` but a hostname like `myhostname` registered in `/etc/hosts`)

+# Modes

+* Lightweight File mode (Fluentd only mode): set `logging.fileMode` to `true`
+  * This will disable Elasticsearch, Kibana and Ingress.
+  * Log files will be planced in each node's `/var/log/fluentd/`.

 ## Installation

 * run a setup script (will create a namespace and install elastic's CRDS)